IndraNal/liri-node-app/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 node liri.js spotify-this-song '<song name here>

+This will search for songs in spotify API( `"https://api.spotify.com/v1/tracks/"`)
    * This will show the following information about the song in your terminal/bash window

      * Artist(s)